 The same process is then repeated on the other side.
-The location of both leads is then further confirmed by doing a CT-scan, which is then compared to your MRI – all to make sure that the wires are in the right location.
+The location of both leads is later further confirmed by doing a CT-scan, which is then compared to your MRI – all to make sure that the wires are in the right location.

 At this point, the major part of the surgery is over.

-Once this part of the process is completed, you will sleep because of the anesthetic medications.
+Once this part of the process is completed, you will sleep because of the anaesthetic medications.
 During this time, the surgeon will connect the final battery to the wires, and keep the battery below the skin of your chest.

 The total duration of the surgery is about 4-6 hours.

 What are the risks of Deep Brain Stimulation (DBS) surgery?

 Although this is surgery on the brain, as compared to other surgeries, it is relatively minor.
 Therefore the risks involved are low.
 But they are not non-existent.